xueelf/docsify-chat/README.md

 - Type: `array`
 - Default: `[]`

-Specify a nickname to match the user's avatar.
+Specify a nickname to match the user's avatar, support network URL.

 **Configuration**